hacksparrow/apoc/README.md

 ## Apoc Cypher File

-An Apoc Cypher file is a plain-text file with a .acf extension, which contains ACF queries.
-ACF is a superset of Cypher queries, as explained at the beginning of this document.
+An Apoc Cypher file is a plain-text file with a .acf extension, which contains Cypher / ACF queries.

 Example of an ACF file: